thomas-cleary-uwa/cits3200-unipark-booking/docs/add_user.md

-# How to add new users
+# How to add new users and admins
-Guide on how to add a new user for a specified department.
+Guide on how to add new users and admins to the booking system.

 ## Step 1.